The College of New Jersey

 Students must declare an official TCNJ program of study on our school’s Common Application Member Form, which can ONLY be submitted online when completing the Common Application.
 You cannot apply “undeclared” to TCNJ as a Transfer applicant.

-In addition to filling out the activities list on The Common Application, applicants are encouraged to mail in an Activity Resume to detail involvement in clubs and organizations, employment, internships, volunteering, education, etc.
+In addition to filling out the activities list on The Common Application, applicants are encouraged to include an activity resume to detail involvement in clubs and organizations, employment, internships, volunteering, education, etc.

 Admissions Interview (not provided)